-The Residential Reentry Management Branch (RRMB) is responsible for the general program and policy development for the BOP's network of approximately 180 contract residential reentry centers, as well as monitoring of the contractual requirements.
+The Residential Reentry Management Branch (RRMB) is responsible for the general program, policy development, and monitoring for contractual compliance for the BOP's network of approximately 233 residential reentry centers to include contracted facilities as well as those under agreements with state, county or local governmental agreements.
 RRMB field office staff also review approximately 50,000 referrals for RRC placement each year and monitor each placement until the offender is released from BOP custody.
 RRMB also works with the contracting branch to offer technical assistance in the acquisition process for RRC services.
 The three branch sector management teams provide technical assistance to the BOP's 24 RRM offices in the areas of contract oversight, case management and inmate systems management.
 Responsibility for the BOP's network of contract confinement facilities for federal juvenile offenders also rests with the RRMB.